-For those who might not follow this blog regularly, I’ll start by telling you that I’m a self-published author.
-My debut novel, The Wheel Mages, is a young adult high fantasy.
-I’m a twenty-nine year old, cisgender, heterosexual, female.
+For those who might not follow this blog regularly, I’ll start by telling you that I’m a twenty-nine year old, cisgender, female.
 I was raised outside of Philadelphia.
 I’m privileged.
 Most people would not think of me as part of a marginalized group.
 Mostly, I don’t think of myself that way.

-I do, however, suffer from complex post traumatic stress disorder, generalized anxiety disorder, and agoraphobia.
+I do, however, suffer from complex post traumatic stress disorder, generalized anxiety disorder, OCD, touch aversion, and agoraphobia.
 I have an invisible marginalization which I can usually hide, but it affects every aspect of my life.

 Complex Post Traumatic Stress Disorder is defined as a condition that results from chronic or long-term exposure to emotional or physical trauma over which a victim has little or no control and from which there is little or no hope of escape.
 (Source).
 PTSD and CPTSD are slightly different in that PTSD can result from single events, or short-term exposure to extreme stress or trauma whereas CPTSD is generally associated with long-term trauma.
 That said, most people don’t know what CPTSD is, so I typically tell people I have PTSD.

 When I do “out” myself, the most typical question that follows is, “What war?”